 To mitigate this risk, the Group continually seeks to diversify its customer portfolio so as not to be dependent on a single customer or on a limited number of customers.
 At the same time, it has a general strategy aiming to balance its business portfolio (notably by growing its exports).
 In addition, the Group has forged close ties with its major customers over the years and has succeeded in having a pioneering and guiding role in the transition of those customers to electric mobility.
 This strategy is reflected in the loyalty demonstrated through partnerships with leading industry names.
 The Group's continued support and guidance for those customers just as the market was starting to develop gives it a unique first-mover advantage compared with competitors who have entered the market more recently.
 Furthermore, the design of some products of the Group's customers, particularly in the bus segment, is directly linked to the technical specifications of the battery systems developed by the Group.
 This ensures a long-term relationship with these customers, generally lasting for several years, until the production cycle of the models they have developed comes to an end.
 In addition, the Group's reputation, maturity, international presence and significant research and development effort all reduce the risk of it losing customers, since there are very few competitors that have characteristics resembling those of the Group.
-Moreover, the Group's presence in different market segments with different cycles and market reactions naturally de-risks the Group's portfolio while allowing it to seize opportunities in intermediate segments.
+Moreover, the Group's portfolio while allowing it to seize opportunities in intermediate segments.
 Finally, the Group's international presence enables it to meet the needs of some customers to have international production and development platforms for global projects.
 By the end of 2023, the Group forecasts that sales to its top 10 customers will represent around 50% of the Group's consolidated revenue.